MetSoc Environmental Award

 - The Metallurgy and Materials Society of CIM administers the award.
 The award can be given to an individual or a group of individuals.

-- All individual nominees must have a minimum of five years of CIM National membership and be in good standing.
+- All nominees must have a minimum of five years of CIM National membership and be in good standing.
+Membership is not required to be consecutive but the member has to have the current and previous year in good standing.
 The contributions and impact must be to the benefit of Canada.

 2004 – M. Sudbury